bencardoen/DataCurator.jl/README.md

 DataCurator is a Swiss army knife that ensures:
 - pipelines can focus on the algorithm/problem solving
-- human readable `recipes` for future reproducibility
+- human readable "recipes" for future reproducibility
 - validation huge datasets at high speed
 - out-of-the-box operation without the need for code or dependencies